dart-lang/sdk/runtime/vm/service/service_extension.md

   // The time, in microseconds, that this socket was closed. int endTime [optional];

+  // The time, in microseconds, that this socket was last read from. int lastReadTime [optional];

+  // The time, in microseconds, that this socket was last written to. int lastWriteTime [optional];

   // The address of socket.
   String address;